 A brand new sketchbook, much like a notebook, can be a nerve-racking prospect; how to fill those lovely crisp pages with something worthy of its beautiful design?
 The thing to do is to just jump right in and make that first mark, whether it be with pen, pencil, paintbrush or glue, and see what happens.

-To inspire you, we gave five London creatives a brand new personalised Papier sketchbook to see what they do when faced with a blank page.
+To inspire you, we gave five London creatives a brand new personalised Papier plain paper notebook to see what they do when faced with a blank page.

 Matilda Goad, homeware designer & creative consultant